 Last summer, I wanted to get a new fragrant flower plant for my garden, but when I was in the nursery, I couldn’t decide between jasmine and honeysuckle.
 Then a fellow gardener approached me with a friendly smile.
 She noticed my dilemma and asked, “Can’t decide between jasmine or honeysuckle, huh?”

 I chuckled and confessed to my predicament.
 “Exactly!
 They both smell amazing, but I’m not sure which one to choose.”
-She shared a helpful tip: jasmine plant indoor benefits for therapy with its calming aroma, while honeysuckle attracts pollinators, adding biodiversity to your garden.
+She shared a helpful tip: Jasmine plant indoor benefits for therapy with its calming aroma, while honeysuckle attracts pollinators, which adds biodiversity to your garden.

-Then, we discussed this topic further, which I’m going to share today.
+Then, we discussed jasmine and honeysuckle plants further, which I’m going to share today.
 So keep reading until the end.

 What is Jasmine?